 The venous drainage is provided by venous capillaries that drain to the network of veins that surrounds the spinal cord in the subarachnoid space.
-This venous network is connected to a dorsal and a ventral spinal veins that run with the dorsal and ventral roots of the spinal nerves.
+A dorsal and a ventral spinal vein runs longitudinally on the dorsal and ventral aspect of the spinal cord.
+The ventral spinal vein may be double.
+The network of spinal veins drain to a dorsal and a ventral radicular veins that run with the dorsal and ventral roots of the spinal nerves respectively.

-The dorsal and ventral spinal veins that follow the spinal roots and drain to the internal vertebral venous plexus formed by two great veins.
-Each vein that forms the internal vertebral venous plexus continue into the cranium as the basilar sinus (a venous sinus of the dura mater) inside the condyloid canal.
-It has to shift its position from ventral, in the floor of the vertebral canal, to lateral, between the outer and inner layer of the spinal dura mater at the level of the first cervical segments.
+The radicular veins drain to the internal vertebral venous plexus.
+It consists of two (left and right) thin- walled valve-less vessels that extend from the skull to the caudal vertebrae, between the outer and inner layer of the spinal dura mater.
+Each vessel continues into the cranium as the basilar sinus (a venous sinus of the dura mater) inside the condyloid canal.
+In order to do so, it has to move its position from ventral, in the floor of the vertebral canal, to lateral at the level of the first cervical segments.

 The anastomoses between intervertebral veins and interspinous veins form the dorsal external vertebral venous plexus.
 In cervical and lumbar regions, ventral anastomoses of the intervertebral veins form the ventral external vertebral venous plexus.